rodiontsev/markdownj/README.markdown

   * You can set the code-block template in MarkdownProcessor.

-  * You can set the additional characters you want escaped in the html rendering.

 To build the last milestone (from commits to May 19 2010):

     git clone git://github.com/enr/markdownj.git